 Since they’ll be working on the company as a regular employee, companies are also obliged to take care of them and help them be employed longer.
 This scenario won’t be practical for small businesses and startups especially during economic crises and calamities when they have to save up most for emergencies and future expansions.

 Hiring an outsourced bookkeeping service, meanwhile, may vary depending on the way they outsource it and the services they need.
-Though it slashes hiring and operational costs to at least 50-70%, which can be more viable for businesses who need it the most.
+However, it slashes hiring and operational costs to at least 50-70%, which can be more viable for businesses that need it the most.